telefonicaid/perseo-fe/docs/admin/configuration.md

 | PERSEO_AUTHENTICATION_SERVICE      | Keystone User Service to perform authentication                                                                                                                                                         |
 | PERSEO_CAST_TYPE                   | If true, enable attribute value casting based in NGSI-v2 attribute types if true.
 If false (default), the JSON native type for the attribute value is used.                                             |

-| PERSEO_MAX_RULES_BY_CORR | Maximum number of rules triggered by the same notification (with the same correlator) until refuse execute a rule.
+| PERSEO_MAX_RULES_BY_CORR | Maximum number of rule executions triggered by the same notification (with the same correlator) until refuse execute a rule.
 Default is 20.
 See [loop detection tips](https://github.com/telefonicaid/perseo-fe/blob/master/docs/architecture/architecture.md#loop-detection)
 |

 ### Basic Configuration